-Why Do Our Dogs Love Rawhide So Much?
+Why Do Dogs Love Them So Much?

 Dogs seem to adore Rawhide treats.
 But is it the Rawhide or just the chewing that they love?
-Eons ago, when dogs (and humans), still lived in the wild, dogs were given the scraps from the fire.
+Eons ago, when dogs (and humans) still lived in the wild, dogs were given the scraps from the fire.
 This served to keep the dog loyal and as a means of trash disposal for the humans (yes, even then, no one wanted to take out the trash).

 The urge to chew serves many purposes for your dog.
 As a puppy, it is a way to explore their environment and is natural when teething.
 As adults, dogs chew as a scavenging instinct, to play and to satisfy the urge to gnaw as a means to clean their teeth.
 Some dogs chew more because they are rewarded with attention, whether it’s positive or negative.
 And finally, for some dogs, chewing excessively is a reaction when they are anxious or stressed.

 It’s easy to see why Rawhide bones satisfy dogs’ urge to chew.
 It starts dry and then the dog’s chewing action combined with its saliva slowly softens the treat.
 Over time, they should be able to tear off small pieces that can easily pass through their digestive tracts.